whisthq/whist/protocol/README.md

 # Fractal Protocol

-This repository contains the source code for the Fractal Protocol, which streams in real-time a desktop environment or specific application from a virtual machine or container to a user's local client (Desktop OSes, iOS, Android, Cube/Slate (RPi), etc.) at ultra-low latency.
+This repository contains the source code for the Fractal Protocol, which streams audio and video at ultra-low latency from a virtual machine, OS container or regular computer, and streams back user actions and files.

-The Protocol Server runs on Windows 10 or Linux Ubuntu virtual machines/containers.

-The Protocol Clients are divided into four categories:
+### Server

+This folder contains the code to run Fractal servers that are streamed to any of the clients listed below.
+The currently-supported servers are:
+- Windows
-- Desktop (Windows, MacOS, Linux Ubuntu)
+- Linux Ubuntu

+### Desktop

+This folder contains the code to run Fractal clients on desktop operating systems.
+The currently-supported servers are:
+- Windows
+- MacOS
-- iOS/iPadOS
+- Linux

-- Android/Chromebook
+### Android/Chromebook

+TBD.

+### iOS/iPadOS

+TBD.

-- Web
+### Web

+TBD.